DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/24-Confidence-Intervals.md

 >**Exercise**:
 If $X$ is a normally distributed random variable, how often will $X$ be within 2.58 standard deviations of the mean?^[This is equivalent to asking how often a standard normal variable will be greater than -2.58 but less than 2.58.
 To determine this probability, look up -2.58 and 2.58 in `R` using `pnorm()` (0.0049 and 0.9951).
 Thus, there is a $0.9951-0.0049 \approx 0.99$ probability that the unobserved random variable $X$ will be within 2.58 standard deviations of the mean.]

 To create a 99\% confidence interval, change 1.96 in the 95\% confidence interval formula to be $2.58$.
 We can use `qnorm()` to calculate this value.
-Remember that `qnorm()` finds the lower tail probability, so if we want 0.99 probability in the middle of the interval, we need to use 0.995 in the function.
+Remember that `qnorm()` uses the lower tail probability, so if we want 0.99 probability in the middle of the interval, we need to use 0.995 in the function.
 Follow the same reasoning to calculate confidence intervals with different confidence levels.

 ```r